English Fizz comes of age

 For English Fizz, this is the year that a step change happened.
 In years to come, we’ll look back at 2016 as the year that everything seemed to come together.
 Climate change, professional winemaking, maturing vines, grape varieties, site selection, business and investment skills, media recognition, coveted awards and sheer self-confidence mean that English Sparkling Wines are now truly world-class.

 I’ve tried a lot of English Fizz this year, and it seems there has been an explosion of fine sparkling wines released.
 I firmly believe bubbles are the future for the England and Wales wine industry, and it’s where England can compete on excellence.
-Meanwhile, there are red, rosé and white still wines that are well worth exploring too, a subject for another time.
+Meanwhile, there are red, rosé and white still wine that’s well worth exploring too, a subject for another time.

 Over the past few decades, I have watched English and Welsh vineyards grow from tiny amateurish beginnings through to being a cottage industry with potential.
 Now it has moved to a position where the world is sitting up and taking notice.
 At the last count, there are some 470 vineyards and 135 wineries making around 5.3 million bottles per year, of which some 3.5 million are sparkling.
 With nearly 2,000 hectares planted, the vineyard expansion since the nineties has been mostly given over to the “Champagne” grapes; Chardonnay, Pinot Noir and Pinot Meunier.
 While Kent and Sussex boast the biggest areas which exploit a terroir that is remarkably similar to Champagne, most counties in England and Wales have wineries.
 There’s probably one close by, and you can check that out here.